Carmelo-DiTomasso/personal-site/docs/architecture.md

 Versioning:

+- Current base path is `/api/` (no version prefix yet).
+- Introduce `/api/v1/` when we either:
+  - need a breaking change to existing endpoints, or
+  - ship endpoints meant to stay stable across multiple clients (e.g., multiple frontends / public docs).
+- Migration approach:
+  - add `/api/v1/` routes, and
-- No version prefix yet.
-If/when needed, migrate to `/api/v1/` and keep `/api/` as an alias during transition.
+  - keep `/api/` as an alias to v1 during a transition window, then
+  - remove the alias once all clients move.

 Request/response: